 One final comparison between the last assessment and the present one is to see how many seniors were rated in the initial performance standard for each category.
-For the 2016-17 chart, please keep in mind that question number three is empathy, question number 4 is social responsibility, 6 is systems, and 7 is faith.
+For the 2016-17 chart, please keep in mind that: question #3 is empathy, question #4 is social responsibility, #6 is systems, and #7 is faith.